sv222/cloud-engineer-interview-questions/README.md

 - **AWS Outposts:** Extend AWS infrastructure and services to your data center.
 - **AWS Wavelength:** Deploy applications that require ultra low latency to mobile devices.
 - **AWS Local Zones:** AWS infrastructure and services close to large population centers.
-- **AWS Snow Family:** Physically transport up to 100PB of data into and out of AWS.
+- **AWS Snow Family:** Physically transport large amounts of data into and out of AWS; Snowball Edge devices move terabytes to petabytes per job.
 - **AWS Greengrass:** Build, deploy, and manage IoT applications at the edge.
 - **AWS IoT Greengrass ML Inference:** Perform machine learning inference on edge devices.

 ### Operations

-- **AWS Artifact:** A service that helps you store, manage, and share your AWS configuration and infrastructure as code.
+- **AWS Artifact:** A self-service portal for on-demand access to AWS compliance reports and agreements, such as SOC and ISO reports and the HIPAA business associate agreement.
-- **AWS Trusted Advisor:** A service that automates AWS auditing and compliance, providing pre-built rules and tests to assess your environment against industry standards, best practices, and your own policies.
+- **AWS Trusted Advisor:** An online service that scans your environment and gives real-time recommendations across cost optimization, performance, security, fault tolerance, and service limits.
 - **AWS Well-Architected Tool:** Review and improve your cloud architectures.
 - **AWS Resilience Hub:** Prepare your business for disruptions and uncertainties.
 - **Amazon DevOps Guru:** Improve application availability with ML.